12. daslang strudel vs strudel.cc — Feature Comparison

 See the adsr-defaults branch history for the full introduction.

-Divergence: daslang has an explicit OrbitBus per orbit number. room sends to that orbit’s reverb; delay to that orbit’s delay; chorus is per-voice, not per-orbit. strudel.cc routes reverb/delay through SuperDirt differently.
+Divergence: daslang has an explicit OrbitBus per orbit number. room sends to that orbit’s reverb, delay to that orbit’s delay, and chorus to that orbit’s chorus — each FX instance is allocated lazily on first send. strudel.cc routes reverb/delay through SuperDirt differently.

 How to apply: if your strudel.cc pattern mixes two orbits to share a reverb, in daslang they need the same orbit number.
-If you want independent reverbs per voice, split orbits.
+If you want independent reverbs/choruses per voice, split orbits.

 Divergence: mini-notation strings are only parsed by parse_pattern / s / n / note / seq — not by any implicit string coercion. pat = "bd sd" is a string literal, not a Pattern.